develmood/ng-simple-gallery/README.md

 # ngSimpleGallery
-A simple image gallery with some options
+A simple full responsive image gallery with some options.
+Images are loading on click.

 ## Install Instruction ##
 ### Bower ###